Fermat's factorization method

 Since N is odd, then c and d are also odd, so those halves are integers.
 (A multiple of four is also a difference of squares: let c and d be even.)

 In its simplest form, Fermat's method might be even slower than trial division (worst case).
-Nonetheless, the combination of trial division and Fermat's is more effective than either.
+Nonetheless, the combination of trial division and Fermat's is more effective than either by itself.

 Basic method

 One tries various values of a, hoping that $a^2-N = b^2$, a square.